 Topeka’s Pavement Condition Index (PCI)

-An independent assessment of Topeka’s street network in early fall of 2016 gave us an average grade (Pavement Condition Index or PCI) of 55 on a scale of 100.
-Topeka’s grade means our roads are right on the border between fair and poor – and we have some decisions to make.
-The interactive map and glossary below will help you understand the grade of individual streets and our network as a whole.
+An independent assessment of Topeka’s street network in 2022 gave us an average grade (Pavement Condition Index or PCI) of 64 on a scale of 100.
+The average PCI score in the 2019 assessment was 65 and the 2016 assessment provided an average PCI score of 54.
+The interactive map and glossary below will help readers understand the grade of individual streets and our network as a whole.

 For more explanation about what different PCIs mean, see the glossary of terms below the map.

 The City has to make strategic choices on how to maintain its variety of assets that in total cost more than repair and/or replace than what the City receives in revenue.
 Below are the major assets in the City that the public works department maintains as of the most recent PCI report for each asset type: